anantjain-xyz/anantjain.dev/_posts/security-compliance-enterprise-sales/index.md

 **Mitigation Strategy:**

-- **Single Tenancy**: Start thinking about it early.
-Offering an enterprise the option to deploy in their own VPC can remove security roadblocks.
+- **Single Tenancy**: Start thinking about it early and offer enterprises the option to deploy your silution in their own VPC.
 - **Cloud Provider Transparency**: If you must use an alternative platform, be ready with detailed security documentation, SOC 2 reports (if available), and a clear explanation of how your hosting provider ensures security.

 ## 3. The Hidden Costs of Security